 Outdoor pickleball courts

-have some unique factors that should be considered during the planning and site selection stage.
-How the court will orient in relation to the sun is important so the sun does not bother players.
+Outdoor courts have some unique factors that should be considered during the planning and site selection stage.
+How the court will orient in relation to the sun is essential so the sun does not bother players.
 Court baselines oriented in a north/south alignment are best where possible.

 —affordable wire—contains pickleballs and allows viewing and provides a potential source to attach mesh windbreakers to reduce the wind's effect on the flight of pickleballs.
 When windbreakers are used some viewing will allow limited viewing through its mesh.